UTI Treatment in Oxford, MS

 - Pelvic pain (more common in women)

-If you experience one or more of these common UTI symptoms, contact a doctor at Oxford Urology Associates as soon as possible to receive early intervention and treatment.
+If you experience one or more of these common UTI symptoms, contact a urologist at Oxford Urology Associates as soon as possible to receive early intervention and treatment.

 The most common cause of a urinary tract infection is when bacteria enter the urinary tract through the urethra and spread toward the bladder.
 This bacteria can quickly multiply to reach the point of becoming a serious infection of the urinary tract.
 If the infection is not treated, it may continue on to affect the kidneys and their function.
 Women are more prone to urinary tract infections than men due to the fact that females have a shorter urethra, which allows for a quicker introduction of bacteria to the bladder.